jhallen/joes-sandbox/x/notif/README.md

 object's address (it's equivalent to the C++ 'this' pointer).
 It would quickly become very tiring to have to use so many pointer operators every time we wanted to call a member function, so a shorthand is called for.
-C++ provides a convient shorthand for calling member functions:
+C++ provides a convenient shorthand for calling member functions:

 	x->rm();